 It's important to note that taking vitamins won't erase the effects of a poor diet.
 According to the co-founders of Sakara Life, Danielle DuBoise and Whitney Tingle, diet always comes first.
 "The best way to maintain a healthy metabolism is through your diet," they say.
 "First of all, make sure you're eating enough food (not eating enough will cause your body to go into starvation mode and actually slow your metabolism down).
 And fill your plate with organic, nutrient-rich plant foods like fruits and vegetables; nuts, seeds, and other healthy fats; and whole grains to keep all your body's systems and functions (including metabolism) running optimally."

-A healthy diet will also cultivate the proliferation of good bacteria in your intestines, which improves digestive processes, boosts the immune system, and "which research has found to support a healthy metabolism."
+A healthy diet will also cultivate the proliferation of good bacteria in your intestines, which may improve digestive processes and boost the immune system, and "which research has found to support a healthy metabolism."
 So take vitamins in conjunction with your diet, not in opposition.
 Doing so will "ensure all your bases are covered and give you a little extra boost," DuBoise and Tingle say.
 Shapiro agrees: "I do not believe that any of these supplements work for metabolism improvement without a healthy diet and exercise regimen in place.
 There is no silver bullet or quick-fix solution; the best way to meet your goals is to combine the three and live a healthy lifestyle!"

 The next nutrient DuBoise and Tingle suggest is actually a mineral that many people swear by for boosting energy.
 That's right, we're talking about magnesium.
 Magnesium is "involved in hundreds of biochemical reactions in the body, including metabolism."
 Making sure you're getting enough will ensure that these reactions, and thus your system, is running smoothly.
 If you're looking to add more of this mineral to your diet, look no further than Sakara's online boutique.
-"Sakara Detox Water ($24) and Detox Water Concentrate ($39) contain an extra boost of magnesium to help support metabolism (as well as digestion and stress regulation)."
+"Sakara Detox Water Concentrate ($39) contains an extra boost of magnesium to help support metabolism (as well as digestion and stress regulation)."

 Charles Passler, DC, nutritionist and founder of Pure Change, suggests taking a plant-based multivitamin and omega-3 fats to boost metabolism.
 Doing this will target thyroid health.
 Why focus on thyroid when you want to speed up your metabolism?
 He explains it like this: "The thyroid gland is very important in regulating your body’s metabolic rate.
 It produces hormones that regulate metabolism and assist in burning calories.
 Nutrients like iodine, zinc, omega-3 fats, vitamin D, and selenium are needed for the proper production of these hormones.
 Unfortunately, vitamin D, omega-3 fats, and zinc deficiencies are common among the general U.S. population."
-Taking a multivitamin, like one of our favorites, Nature's Dynamics Multivitamin Gummies for Women ($28), will provide your body with a host of vitamins, zinc, magnesium, and more.
+Taking a multivitamin, like one of our favorites, Olly Perfect Women's Multivitamin Gummies ($13), will provide your body with a host of vitamins, zinc, magnesium, and more.
 As for omega-3 fats, the standard for many of us is fish oil.

-Even though creatine "is a compound the muscles use to store energy," and "iron carries oxygen to the muscles and helps them burn fat," both have been shown to boost metabolism.
+Even though creatine "is a compound the muscles use to store energy," and "iron carries oxygen to the muscles and helps them burn fat," both can boost metabolism.
 "Muscles can only store a little bit [of creatine] at a time, so by taking more via a supplement, you can increase the amount the muscles constantly have.
 Studies have shown an increase in fat loss when paired with weight training," Shapiro says.
 Similarly, "When iron is low, energy is low and metabolic rate decreases."
-We like Nature's Bounty Iron Tablets ($6).
+We like Nature's Bounty Iron Tablets ($5).